James Paul Moody

-Sub-Lieutenant James Paul Moody, RNR (21 August 1887 – 15 April 1912) was a British sailor, who served as Titanics sixth officer.
-He died when the ship sank on her maiden voyage.
+James Paul Moody (21 August 1887 – 15 April 1912) was a British merchant sailor, who served as sixth officer aboard RMS Titanic.
+He died when the ship sank on her maiden voyage, the only junior officer not to survive the disaster.

 Early life

-James Paul Moody was born in Scarborough, England, on 21 August 1887, the youngest of four children, three boys and one girl, born to solicitor John Henry Moody and his wife Evelyn Louisa Lammin.
+Moody was born in Scarborough, North Yorkshire, on 21 August 1887, the youngest of four children, three boys and one girl, born to solicitor John Henry Moody and his wife Evelyn Louisa.
 Moody's grandfather, John James Paul Moody, had been Town Clerk of Scarborough.

 Moody attended the Rosebery House School, where he received a prestigious education, before joining the Navy training vessel HMS Conway as a cadet in 1902.
 His two years in the ship, 1902 to 1903, counted as one year of sea time towards his Board of Trade Second Mate's Certification.

 Career

-In 1904 he joined the William Thomas Line's Boadicea as an apprentice, and endured a horrific, storm-troubled voyage to New York, in which one of his fellow apprentices was driven to suicide.
+In 1904, Moody joined the William Thomas Line's Boadicea as an apprentice, and endured a horrific, storm-troubled voyage to New York, in which one of his fellow apprentices was driven to suicide.

 After attaining his Second Mate's Certification, Moody went into steam and sailed in cargo and early oil-tankers, eventually attaining his First Mate's Certificate.
-After very briefly attending the King Edward VII Nautical School in 1910, a nautical "cram" school preparing officers for their Board of Trade examinations, he successfully obtained his Ordinary Master's Certification, and in August 1911 served the White Star Line aboard the as her sixth officer.
-In March 1912 he received word that he was to be assigned to as her Sixth Officer.
-Moody was somewhat reluctant to accept the assignment as he had hoped to spend a summer on the Atlantic aboard the Oceanic, after having endured a harsh winter, and was also hoping to take leave.
-His request for leave was denied.
+After very briefly attending the King Edward VII Nautical School in 1910, a nautical "cram" school preparing officers for their Board of Trade examinations, he successfully obtained his Ordinary Master's Certification.

+In August 1911, Moody joined the White Star Line and was initially assigned to the as her sixth officer.
+He was promoted to fifth officer by Captain Herbert Haddock during his time on the ship.
+Also serving alongside Moody was Charles Lightoller, first officer, and Herbert Pitman, fourth officer.
+Moody also befriended Oceanics wireless operator Jack Phillips whom he referred to as a "great pal" in a letter.

-While serving aboard the RMS Titanic, Moody was living with an uncle in Grimsby, England and used the residence as his shore address.
-He also had a romantic interest that he confided in his brother, might be "the one".
+In March 1912, he received word that he was to be assigned to as her Sixth Officer.
+Moody had hoped to spend some time with an American friend in Europe and had applied for leave.
+However, his request for leave was denied and he joked to a friend: "We can't have big ships AND holidays!"
+At the time he was appointed to serve aboard the RMS Titanic, Moody was living with an uncle in Grimsby, England and used the residence as his shore address.